finessevanes/ltad-coach/backend/README.md

 # AI Coach - Backend

-> Python + FastAPI REST API with MediaPipe and Claude AI
+> Python + FastAPI REST API with Firebase and Claude AI

 This is the backend API for the AI Coach platform.
-It handles video analysis using MediaPipe, generates AI-powered feedback using Claude, manages data in Firebase, and serves the frontend application.
+It validates assessments with client-calculated metrics, manages data in Firebase, and serves the frontend application.

+> **Note**: The architecture has evolved from the original PRD.
+Video analysis (MediaPipe) now runs client-side, with the backend serving as a validated write proxy.
+AI agents (Phase 7) are not yet implemented.

 [← Back to Project Overview](../README.md)